Code Copied

 Additional Risk Groups

-In addition to decreased water retention and thirst response, there are additional factors that identify seniors at a greater risk for dehydration.
+In addition to decreased water retention, thirst response, and kidney function, there are additional factors that put seniors at a greater risk for dehydration.

 • Senior women

-• Senior patients suffering from 5 or more chronic diseases and health conditions
+• Senior patients suffering from five or more chronic diseases and health conditions

-• Seniors who take 5 or more medications
+• Seniors who take five or more medications

 • Alzheimer’s patients